Ladydiana/IntroductionToDAX/README.md

 - Designed for data models and business calculations

 **!** Code formatting is important in DAX, as it makes code debugging easy.
-For automatically formatting DAX code one can use [daxformatter] (www.daxformatter.com).
+For automatically formatting DAX code one can use [daxformatter](www.daxformatter.com).